 - Start with sautéing the red dry chili and curry leaves in vegetable oil for half a minute.
 Then add the finely chopped onions and keep sautéing until the onions turn translucent and the raw smell disappears.
 It will take a few minutes.

 - The next step is to add the chopped tomatoes, the ground masala, and the marinated chicken.

-- Keep the heat low and let the chicken simmer, cover with the lid.
+- Keep it low flame and let the chicken simmer; cover with the lid.
 After about ten minutes, the chicken will start to cook, and the juice will flow freely.
-The chicken will be braised in its gravy and the chopped tomatoes for another five to ten minutes until it is almost dry, and the masala will start to clings on to the chicken.
-You can remove the lid at this stage and occasionally make a few stirs as the chicken may stick to the pan.
+The chicken will be braised in its gravy and the chopped tomatoes for another five to ten minutes until it is almost dry, and the masala will start to cling to the chicken.
+You can remove the lid at this stage and occasionally make a few stirs, as the chicken may stick to the frying pan.

-- Since this is a dry chicken dish, you will expect there is minimum gravy.
-Some people may want to add more onions and tomatoes to it, hoping to add more flavor to the chicken.
-This sound logical, but the higher amount may not do any good to the dish as excessive tomatoes and onions will hinder the masala from penetrating and cling on to the chicken.
+- Since this is a dry dish, you will expect there is minimum gravy.
+Some people may want to add more onions and tomatoes, hoping to add more flavor to the chicken.
+This sounds logical, but the higher amount may not do any good to the dish, as excessive tomatoes and onions will hinder the masala from penetrating and clinging to the chicken.

-Some recipes suggest deep-fried or pan-fried the chicken until golden brown before mixing with the tomatoes and cook further.
+Some recipes suggest deep-fried or pan-fried the chicken pieces until golden brown before mixing them with the tomatoes and cooking further.

 I have tried both ways, but there is no significant difference in taste.
-I assume the intense flavor of the herbs and spices adequately mask any aroma created during the frying process.
+I assume the herbs’ intense flavor and spices adequately mask any aroma created during the frying process.
 I have abandoned the deep-fried/pan-fried step ever since.

 Adjust the hotness of the Chicken Varuval.